jhthorsen/thorsenlabs.com/templates/blog/migrating-home-assistant-to-mysql.md

 ## Migrating from SQLite

-After the schemas was fixed, I ran the commands below to dump SQLite and then import the data back into MySQL.
+After the schema was fixed, I ran the commands below to dump SQLite and then import the data back into MySQL.
 Note that this can take several minutes, depending on how much data there is!

 ```bash
 cd backup;